FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/uconf_internal_am.md

 | am.internal.persistence_timeout  | 300  | Delay in seconds between updating the list of group that a user belongs to. |

-Set the access management type:`uconfset id=am.internal.role.admin,value=admin``uconfset id=am.type,value=internal`
+Set the access management type:

+`uconfset id=am.internal.role.admin,value=admin`

+`uconfset id=am.type,value=internal`

 <span id="Mapping"></span>

 ## Mapping the group to predefined roles

-To use the feature you will need to map the list of groups in the database to the {{< TransferCFT/componentshortname  >}} predefined roles.
+To use the feature you will need to map the list of groups in the database to the Transfer CFT{{< TransferCFT/componentshortname  >}} predefined roles.
 Use the following information as a basis for your mapping.
-You can enter these values either using command line or in the {{< TransferCFT/componentshortname  >}} UI.
+You can enter these values either using command line or in the Transfer CFT{{< TransferCFT/componentshortname  >}} UI.

 | Parameter  | Means the user in this group will have the role...  |